imalsogreg/blog.greghale.io/content/posts/2025-10-24-ai-consciousness.md

 our consciousness might be, and how different it is from to what our intuition tells us.

-## A Von-Neuman analogy
+## A Von-Neumann analogy

-In this model where consciousness as an essentially discontinuous thing, we can draw an analogy between human consciousness and the von Neuman model of computation.
+In this model where consciousness as an essentially discontinuous thing, we can draw an analogy between human consciousness and the von Neumann model of computation.

-It's as if consciousnes is bracketed into clock cycles like the cycles of a CPU.
+It's as if consciousness is bracketed into clock cycles like the cycles of a CPU.
 Each cycle "starts cold" in the sense of being dropped into a preexisting context of long-term and short-term memories.
-Old data is fetched from RAM and recent data is fetched from cache.. it's all stored somewhere, nothing is done through historesis.
-The memory system (RAM and cache) is completely separate from the instructon processor and memory is the only thing providing continuity from cycle to cycle.
+Old data is fetched from RAM and recent data is fetched from cache.. it's all stored somewhere, nothing is done through hysteresis.
+The memory system (RAM and cache) is completely separate from the instruction processor and memory is the only thing providing continuity from cycle to cycle.

 Or, consciousness is like the agentic LLM API.
-Every request you make encounteres a fresh model.
+Every request encounters a fresh model.
 Continuity is supplied through the API request via context inserted into the prompt.
 It makes no difference at all if your first agentic API request goes to a server in us-east-1 and the following one goes to a server in